electric-it/minimart/README.md

 Minimart is made up of two main components:

-* A mirroring tool that will download any cookbooks listed in an inventory file from a Berkshelf source (Supermarket), a Git Repository, or a local path.
+* A mirroring tool that will download any cookbooks described in an inventory file.

-* A tool that will generate a Berkshelf compatible index of the cookbooks in your inventory, and a user friendly web interface for browsing cookbooks.
+* A web tool that will generate a Berkshelf compatible index of the cookbooks in your inventory, and a user friendly web interface for browsing cookbooks.

 ## Installing Minimart